UPDATE 1-European car sales hit 20-yr low as key markets suffer

 The German market, which resisted much of last year's slump, shrank 8.8 percent over the five months, while sales in France and Italy fell 11.9 and 11.3 percent, respectively, as unemployment and austerity measures curb consumer spending.

-A separate study by business consultants AlixPartners showed 58 of Europe's top 100 car plants are making losses as they are poorly utilized, an increase of almost half within two years.
+A separate study by business consultants AlixPartners showed 58 of Europe's top 100 car plants are making losses as they are poorly utilised, an increase of almost half within two years.

 In contrast, sales in Britain remained robust, as Europe's second-biggest market looks at a 15-month run of increased sales, posting sturdy growth of 11 percent in May.

-France's Peugeot, which is cutting 8,000 jobs and closing a domestic plant to stay afloat, ranked as May's biggest casualty among the largest automotive groups, with an additional 13.2 percent sales plunge, followed by GM's 11.3 percent drop.
+France's Peugeot, which is cutting 8,000 jobs and closing a domestic plant to stay afloat, ranked as May's biggest casualty among the largest automotive groups, with a further 13.2 percent sales plunge, followed by GM's 11.3 percent drop.

 Volkswagen, Europe's No. 1, slid 2.8 percent.